jmtritch/COSMOS22-Cluster13/README.md

 # UCSD COSMOS 2022 Cluster13 - H4O: Hacking for Oceans

-This new exciting Cluster was inspired by the success of the [Scripps Institute of Oceanography and UCSD’s Hacking for the Oceans](http://h4oceans.ucsd.edu/) graduate and undergraduate level class.
+This Cluster was inspired by the success of the [Scripps Institute of Oceanography and UCSD’s Hacking for the Oceans](http://h4oceans.ucsd.edu/) graduate and undergraduate level class.

 During this inaugural year students applied engineering theory and industry-recognized best practices in the development of affordable instrumentation and robotic devices by innovating and adopting new technologies to monitor, generate and analyze data for our oceans at scale.
 Students worked in teams to:

 * Develop a surface unmanned autonomous vehicle (UAV) including testing and documentation.
-*
 * Select and integrate low power and affordable instrumentation for the UAV using microcontrollers.
 * Collect, visualize, model, and analyize water quality data, including temperature, total dissovled solids, and pH levels.